About

 ABOUT MMHI

-At MMHI, we focus on raising awareness, breaking stigma, and building safe spaces for dialogue and learning.
-Through our WhatsApp community, weekly discussions, storytelling, mental health education, and creative content, we empower everyday people, whether they have professional experience in mental health or are just starting to learn, to speak up, support one another, and drive change in their own circles.
+At MMHI, our work centers on raising awareness, breaking stigma, and building safe spaces where people can learn, share, and be heard.
+Through our WhatsApp community, weekly discussions, storytelling, mental health education, and creative content, we make mental health conversations more accessible and relatable.

-While we are not yet a registered NGO, MMHI is rooted in real impact and community connection.
-We are working from the ground up, using the power of stories, conversations, and volunteer-driven initiatives to make mental health more accessible and less misunderstood.
+MMHI is grounded in real impact and community connection.
+We are building from the ground up, using stories, conversations, and volunteer-driven initiatives to challenge misconceptions and make mental health less misunderstood.

-Whether it’s through participating in our online activities, creating content, volunteering, or simply showing up with an open heart, everyone who joins MMHI plays a role in building a future where mental well-being is seen, valued, and prioritized.
+Whether you participate in our discussions, create content, volunteer, or simply show up with openness and curiosity, being part of MMHI means contributing to a future where mental well-being is seen, valued, and prioritized.

-Sign up for our email newsletter to get updates on new content, community activities, and mental health resources.
+Join our email newsletter to stay updated on new content, community activities, and mental health resources.

 MEET THE FOUNDER